Fariarx/ProtoUV/README.md

 The software is actively development, refined and improved if there is a demand for it.
 At the time of launch, the program is at the **alpha**🔥 testing stage.

+## Known printers

+So far, there are not so many configurations, but in the future it is planned to fix this.
+Most of the known formats for photopolymer printers are 😺**supported by the program**.

 ## Deployment

 Clone the repo and install dependencies: